janjiralakirankumar/Azure-Labs/README.md

    - Enter a name for your VM (e.g., `Demo-VM-YourName`).

 6. **Region**:
+   - Leave it as Default (e.g., East US) (Or)
-   - Choose a region (e.g., East US) near your location for better performance.
+   - Choose a region near your location for better performance.

 7. **Availability options**:
    - Keep this as `No infrastructure redundancy required`.